wonsunahn/CS1541_Project1/README.md

 Here is an overview of the directory structure:

 ```
-five_stage_solution : Reference solution binary for the project.
 config.c / config.h : Functions used to parse and read in the processor configuration file.
 CPU.c / CPU.h : Implements the five stages of the processor pipeline.
-The code you will be modifying mainly.
+The code you will be **modifying**.
 five_stage.c : Main function.
 Parses commandline arguments and invokes the five stages in CPU.c at every clock cycle.
-Makefile : The build script for the Make tool.
 trace.c / trace.h : Functions to read and write the trace file.
 trace_generator.c : Utility program to generate a trace file of your own.
 trace_reader.c : Utility program to read and print out the contents of a trace file in human readable format.
+Makefile : The build script for the Make tool.
+five_stage_solution : **Reference solution binary** for the project.
+generate_plot.plt : GNUPlot script to generate the plot PDF file from the data.
+generate_plot.py: Python script to extrace performance data from results in tabular form.
 confs/ : Directory where processor configuration files are.
-diffs/ : Directory with diffs between outputs/ and outputs_solution/ are stored.
+diffs/ : Directory where **differences** between outputs/ and outputs_solution/ are stored.
 outputs/ : Directory where outputs after running five_stage are stored.
 outputs_solution/ : Directory where outputs produced by five_stage_solution are stored.
+plot_confs/ : Directory where processor configurations for the plot generation are.
+plots/ : Directory where outputs after running five_stage are stored for plot generation.
+plots_solution/ : Directory where outputs after running five_stage_solution are stored for plot generation.
-traces/ : Directory where instruction trace files used for simulation are stored.
+traces/ : Directory where instruction trace files used to test the simulator are stored.
 ```

 In order to build the project and run the simulations, you only need to do 'make' to invoke the 'Makefile' script: